 Thousands of people go hog wild for a taste of authentic barbecue and a chance to see a professional cooking competition up close at Smoke on the Mountain each year in Galax, VA.
 This competition, held every third weekend in July, is Virginia's official state barbecue championship.

 The streets of downtown Galax are packed with people and the air is filled with fragrant clouds of hickory smoke and the tangy bite of vinegar with mustard, mingling with sweetness of tomato and the mouth-watering sizzle of slow cooked pork.

 Smoke on the Mountain promises all that, plus live music, crafters, vendors, children's activities and other attractions on several blocks of historic downtown Galax.

-This year's 10th Annual Smoke on the Mountain, July 18-19, is sponsored by the Twin County Regional Chamber of Commerce and supported by The Galax Smokehouse and the City of Galax and many sponsors.
+The 10th Annual Smoke on the Mountain, July 18-19, was sponsored by the Twin County Regional Chamber of Commerce and supported by The Galax Smokehouse and the City of Galax and many sponsors.

 Galax is known for pleasing the ear as the world's Capitol of Bluegrass and Old-time Music, and its natural beauty is a feast for the eyes.
 Each summer, the city adds the smells and tastes of barbecue to its symphony for the senses.

 Teams from all over the country vie for the championship - and that's more than just bragging rights.
 There's a total purse of $10,000 this, and winning in Galax earns the champs a spot in the 2014 "The Memphis BBQ Network" World Championship Barbecue Cooking Contest.

 The MBN teams compete for the grand champion prize, a coveted hand-made banjo by Galax master instrument maker Tom Barr.
 Runners-up get fiddle trophies.
 The instruments reflect that city's long heritage of traditional music.